agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   masters degree as I. Plus from everything I have seen it is a learn-able skill, and appears to be definitely learn-able.

-  I think I can probably do more but I will stick to the above definition of success and I think that there is a 93% chance of success.
+  - 95% chance of entering into DS
+  - 93% chance of working 40 years with 20% donations
+  - In total, 88% chance of success

 - DS as a means of earning to give (US)